reciprocalreviews/reciprocalapp/DESIGN.md

 - After community invites settle, Dana takes exports the set of reviewers, filters out the list of declines, and imports them into HotCRP as the program committee and senior program committee, and proceeds with the review process.
 - Program committee members return occasionally to RR to remind them of where they've volunteered for reviews.

-## A journal wants to create a pool of reviewers
+## A journal wants to create a pool of reviewers and use tokens to incentivize reviewing

 _As Amy, EiC of ACM TOCE, I want to curate a set of reviewers who are eager to review journal submissions and access information about their expertise, so that Associate Editors can select people to invite for review._

 - Amy logs into RR and proposes a TOCE venue instance.
 - The RR admins approve it
 - Amy adds a description of the venue and sees the default reviewer role with `yes` and `no` commitments, and finds them suitable.
-- Amy sets the compensation levels to 10 tokens for a review, 10 for an AE recommendation, and 1 for an EiC decision.
+- Amy sets the compensation levels to 10 tokens for a review, 10 for an AE recommendation, and 1 for an EiC decision, as well as costs of 40 tokens per submission.
-- Amy updates the ACM TOCE website to point to the reviewer volunteer link
+- Amy updates the ACM TOCE website to point to the reviewer volunteer link and to the compensation costs.
 - Amy sends an email to `sigcse-members` to solicit volunteers and points to the link
 - Community members either receive the email, or see the volunteer link on the website, and log in with their ORCID to voluneer
+- A community member submits a paper, indicating whose accounts to deduct the 40 tokens from.
+- Amy confirms that the paper should not be desk rejected and then approves the transactions and the submission for review, and assigns an Associate Editor.
-- Associate Editors, when trying to find reviewers, scan the list of volunteers, filtering by expertise keywords, paying attention to reviewers paper limits and other commitments, and ultimately send invites to possible matches.
-The website updates to show that the reviewer has a TOCE assignment.
+- The Associate Editor, when trying to find reviewers, scan the list of volunteers, filtering by expertise keywords, paying attention to reviewers paper limits and other commitments, and ultimately send invites to possible matches.
+The invites trigger updates to the reviewing status of the reviewer in RR, showing that the reviewer has a TOCE assignment.
-- After a decision is made, an email is sent, which triggers proposed transactions, and emails notifying reviewers of their compensation.
+- After a decision on the submission is made, an email is sent, which triggers proposed transactions, and emails notifying reviewers of their compensation.

 # Legend